Cardiovascular Sonography – Program Detail

 The primary goal of the Cardiovascular Sonography Program is to provide a high quality education in both the didactic and clinical areas with the goal of providing students with a high level of technical competency as well as adequate interpersonal skills.

-The national certification pass rate for the Cardiovascular Physics and Adult Echocardiography Exams for Forsyth Tech graduates is not currently available.
+The national certification pass rate for the Cardiovascular Physics and Adult Echocardiography Exams for Forsyth Tech graduates is 100% up to Spring of 2014.

 - Number of Students Accepted into the Cardiovascular Sonography Diploma Program: 4